sanrise21/CS50/README.md

 # CS50
 Here I am solving Harvard University CS50's Introduction to Computer Science weekly assignments.
-These are not for copying directly.
+Not for copying directly.

 You may refer here for hints or understanding.